Basumatary

-The mythical dynasty of Boros, the Bhauma dynasty derived its name from Bhudevi/basumati.
-Bhauma dynasty was founded by mythical Bārā/Bara hari/Boro king Narakasura, the son of Baraha and Basumati.
-All Kamrupa kings drew their lineage from Narakasura and called themselves as Baraha-pati(king of Boros).
+The mythical dynasty of Boros, the Bhauma dynasty derived its name from Bhudevi/biswamuti.
+Bhauma dynasty was founded by mythical Bodo/Boro hari (including most of the tribes, e.g. Karbi, Naga, Rabha, Kok Borok, Mizo,Deuri and others)/Boro king Narakasura, the son of Baraha and Bwiswmuti.
+All Kamrupa kings drew their lineage from Narakasura and called themselves as Baro Raja(king of Boros).